The-Monkeys-and-MAUD/MonkeytestJS/README.md

 You might be writing unit tests, but unless a project is large enough to warrant a dedicated test team, there probably won't be any automated top level testing of the interface.
-This is sad because you get a lot of value from even a few high level funtional tests.
+This is sad because you get a lot of value from even a few high level functional tests.

 Why, when there are plenty of tools around for writing automated browser based tests (like [Selenium](#),